Cloud Computing

 • Higher costs: Establishing and maintaining a private cloud requires significant upfront investment and ongoing expenses.

-• Limited scalability: Scaling resources in a private cloud can be more challenging compared to public clouds due to dedicated infrastructures.
+• Limited scalability: Due to dedicated infrastructures, scaling resources in a private cloud can be more challenging than in public clouds.

 Hybrid cloud